Ananym/welcome-to-nexus/mechanics/stats-spells-cheat.md

 ## Rage and Durability

 Chung Ryong's Rage (and counterparts) cause increased weapon durability loss.
 Your weapon will lose durability equal to Rage's current multiplier times the number of targets hit.
-This makes more fragile wepaons like skullies hard to use once you can cast higher tier rages.
+This makes more fragile weapons like skullies hard to use once you can cast higher tier rages.

 ## Warrior Overflow